504 Plan vs IEP: What Every Teacher Needs to Know

 Phillips and Odegard (2017) found dyslexia laws raised referral rates and sped up identification.
 This meant more learners got Individual Education Programmes.
 Clear legal frameworks help learners, not remain unidentified.

 Implementing Individualized Education Plans (IEPs) for learners with learning disabilities presents hurdles.
 A systematic literature review examines these difficulties (View study ↗ 21 citations).
-Researchers aim to understand challenges faced in IEP implementation (Smith, 2023; Jones, 2024).
-This research highlights key issues for teachers supporting special needs learners (Brown, 2022).
+Researchers identify recurring challenges in IEP implementation, including gaps in teacher training and capacity for measurable goal setting (Rashid & Wong, 2022).
+This research highlights key issues for teachers supporting special needs learners.

 Rashid, S.M.M. & Wong, M.T.
 (2022) International Journal of Learning, Teaching and Educational Research